Your Smile is Our Passion

 For all the use they get, teeth experience an incredible amount of natural wear and tear over time.
 As people age, their teeth weaken and the risk of dental problems such as decay, discoloration, and cracking is common.
 Thankfully, modern dentistry has many great solutions and treatment issues for a wide range of dental problems.
 For example, crowns are a great way to help enhance your smile and protect them from further dental issues!

 Crowns are a great option for when a tooth has experienced deterioration past what a filling can fix, such as when a tooth has become severely infected down to the root.
-If a tooth has experienced significant deterioration, then neither a filling nor bonding will cut it.
+If a tooth has experienced significant deterioration, then neither a filling or bonding will cut it.
 In these instances, a crown is used to reinforce a weakened or cracked tooth and prevent it from further deterioration.
 When a crown is required, there are a number of options these days, including porcelain fused to metal, only porcelain, or a full gold crown.
-While more expensive, porcelain crowns are the best option if you’re trying to achieve a natural look.
+Porcelain crowns are the best option if you’re trying to achieve a natural look.
 That’s because, with porcelain, caps can be shaded to blend in with the rest of your natural teeth.
-When we’re done, no one will be able to tell you ever had a procedure!

 Schedule with our dental crown services team today.
 Contact Dr. Robert Lloyd Dentistry.